Climate of Alaska

-The climate of Alaska (Iñupiaq: Alaaskam Siḷaa) is determined by average temperatures and precipitation received statewide over many years.
+The climate of Alaska is determined by average temperatures and precipitation received statewide over many years.
 The extratropical storm track runs along the Aleutian Island chain, across the Alaska Peninsula, and along the coastal area of the Gulf of Alaska which exposes these parts of the state to a large majority of the storms crossing the North Pacific.
 The climate in Juneau and the southeast panhandle is a mid-latitude oceanic climate (similar to Scotland, or Haida Gwaii), (Köppen Cfb) in the southern sections and a subarctic oceanic climate (Köppen Cfc) in the northern parts.

 The climate in Southcentral Alaska is a subarctic climate (Köppen Dfc) due to its short, cool summers.
-The climate of the interior of Alaska is best described as extreme and is the best example of a true subarctic climate, as the highest and lowest recorded temperatures in Alaska have both occurred in the interior.
-The climate in the extreme north of Alaska is an Arctic climate (Köppen ET) with long, cold winters, and cool summers where snow is possible year-round.
+The climate of the interior of Alaska is best described as extreme and is the best example of a true subarctic climate, as the highest and lowest temperatures of any of these countries have a significant influence over climate and weather conditions and climate conditions and are generally considered the best conditions in this area for recorded temperatures in Alaska have both occurred in the interior.
+The climate in the very far north of Alaska is an Arctic climate (Köppen ET) with long, cold winters, and cool summers where snow is possible year-round.

 Temperature

 Southeast

 The climate in Juneau and the Southeast panhandle is a mid-latitude oceanic climate (Köppen climate classification Cfb) in the southern sections and an oceanic, marine subpolar climate (similar to Scotland, or Haida Gwaii), (Köppen Cfc) in the northern parts.
 Much of the southern parts are temperate rainforest.
 On an annual basis, southern portions are both the wettest and warmest part of Alaska, with milder temperatures in the winter and high precipitation throughout the year.
 Average monthly precipitation is generally highest in the autumn months, especially October, and lowest in May or June.
-This is also the only region in Alaska in which the average daytime high temperature is above freezing during the winter months, except for in the southern parts of the Aleutian Islands such as Unalaska.
+This is the only region in Alaska in which the average daytime high temperature is above freezing during the winter months, except for in the southern parts of the Aleutian Islands such as Unalaska.

 South

 The climate in south central Alaska, with Anchorage as a typical city, is mild by Alaskan standards.
 This is due in large part to its proximity to the coast.
-While it does not get nearly as much rain as the southeast of Alaska, it does get more snow, although days tend to be clearer there.
+While it does not get nearly as much rain as the southeast of Alaska, it does get more snow, and days tend to be clearer there.
 It is a subarctic climate (Köppen Dfc) due to its short, cool summers.
 There are frequent, strong southeast winds known as the Knik wind in the vicinity of Palmer, especially in the winter months.